 What are the Minimum Standards for Audits?

-To achieve the intended outcomes, the Auditee shall establish, implement, maintain, and continually improve a management system, including the processes needed and their interactions, in accordance with the requirements of the RMAP Protocols.
-Specific criteria are in the protocols.
+To achieve the intended outcomes, the Auditee shall establish, implement, maintain, and continually improve a management system, including the processes needed and their interactions, in accordance with the requirements of the RMAP Standards.
+Specific criteria are in the standards.
 General criteria are as follows:

 - Demonstration of management commitment via a strong responsible sourcing policy.
 The Auditee will have a documented, effective, and communicated responsible sourcing policy for procurement of 3TG containing materials.
 The policy will be integrated into company management processes.